What is atrial fibrillation?

-Atrial fibrillation is an extremely common condition and occurs when there is a “short-circuit” or disruption in the heart’s normal electrical conduction system, causing the atria (upper chambers) to beat in a rapid and irregular manner.
-The problem with this is that the normal flow of blood through the heart’s chambers (from top down) is altered and can cause incomplete filling of the ventricle.
-This, in turn, leads to less oxygen and nutrient-carrying blood pumped out to meet your body’s needs.
+Atrial fibrillation (also called “a-fib”) is a common condition that occurs when there is a “short-circuit” or disruption in the heart’s normal electrical conduction system, causing the atria (upper chambers) to beat in a rapid and irregular manner.

 Causes of atrial fibrillation